 Responsible travel tip: Polluted air is a terrible issue in Bangkok that badly affects the population.
 As a visitor, you can make choices that won’t add more pollution to the city.
 Taxis are cheap and can be seen as the best option to go from point A to B. But there are many traffic jams so taking public transport can – in addition to limiting your footprint – make you save time.

-Is it worth spending four days in Bangkok?
+Is four days enough for Bangkok?

 Bangkok made it to the top of my list of my favourite cities to visit in the world, just after Istanbul.
 I loved the architecture, the food, the people… You won’t get bored even if you plan to stay for more than four days in Bangkok!